Connecting AWS CUR

 Visit the official AWS documentation for more details

-AWS CUR configuration set
+AWS CUR profile

 After enabling CUR, in order to start using the integration, you need to create a AWS CUR Pricing Profile and apply it to the desired cluster.